microsoft/TypeScript-Handbook/pages/JSX.md

 <foo />; // error, requiredProp is missing
 <foo requiredProp={0} />; // error, requiredProp should be a string
 <foo requiredProp="bar" unknownProp />; // error, unknownProp does not exist
-<foo requiredProp="bar" some-unknown-prop />; // ok, because `some-unknown-prop` is not a valid identifier
+<foo requiredProp="bar" some-unknown-prop />; // ok, because 'some-unknown-prop' is not a valid identifier
 ```

 > Note: If an attribute name is not a valid JS identifier (like a `data-*` attribute), it is not considered to be an error if it is not found in the element attributes type.